cryptokrishtopher/binancescanner/readme.md

 ### Noob Guide
 1. Install python 3 and pip as shown [here](https://matthewhorne.me/how-to-install-python-and-pip-on-windows-10/)
-1. Install the required modules listed in the readme above within pip
+1. Install the required modules listed above using pip
 1. If correctly installed, you should be able to double click BIscanner.py to run it

 ## traderstoolkit